-The fillings that were offered for the fish pancakes here were red bean and custard.
-The red bean being the tradition one was pretty much how I expected it to taste.
-The custard filling however, was something I found more appealing.
+The fillings that were available here were red bean and custard.
+The red bean being the traditional one was pretty much how I expected it to taste.
+The custard filling however, I found more appealing.
 It was similar to the cream cheese options...except that it's custard.
-I think many of you have eaten these before, so I won't bother going into how a fresh one from the press would taste with the crispy edges and soft hot insides.
+Fresh from the press with the crispy edges and soft hot insides.

-There were bento sets offered in the fair.
+There were bento sets at the fair.
 I've always wondered how it was to have takeaways in these little wooden boxes, and so I found out today.
 These sets came with fish roe, shredded meat of crab leg, spiced seaweed and sea urchin.
-There is another option which came with smaller portions of seafood, however included an addtional of a scallop, small abalone, a cube of tamago and if I do not remember wrongly, a cockle.
+There is another option which came with smaller portions of seafood but included scallop, small abalone, a cube of tamago and if I do not remember wrongly, a cockle?

 Here's a look at the other offerings of the fair...

 More squid.
-These come in some sweet sauce and tasted fabulous.
+These come in some sweet teriyaki-ish sauce and tasted fabulous.

-Fish roe that is bursting sweet with flavour.
+Fish roe that was bursting with briny sweet flavour.

 Fried scallops.
 Tasty!